Yeeldx/yeeldbox-devdocs/docs/getting-started/products/ycrv/overview.md

 - **Admin Fees:** Every week, veCRV holders earn weekly "admin fees" from Curve protocol.
 Staked yCRV is where 100% of admin fees earned by Yeeldx's veCRV position are sent and auto-compounded into more yCRV.
 - **Bribes:** For all the yCRV within st-yCRV, 1 veCRV worth of vote power will be used to vote in favor of the Curve gauge which optimizes bribe revenue for st-yCRV users.
 Bribes (or misc. revenue) collected from these votes will be allocated as supplemental yield to st-yCRV users.

-Under the hood, st-yCRV is a Yeeldx v2 vault, allowing users to sit back, relax and have their underlying token compounded by a strategy that sells 3CRV and some claimed bribes into yCRV.
+Under the hood, st-yCRV is a Yeeldx v2 YeeldBox, allowing users to sit back, relax and have their underlying token compounded by a strategy that sells 3CRV and some claimed bribes into yCRV.

 ## LP'd yCRV/CRV

 ![](https://i.imgur.com/3JNhzWR.png)

 Liquidity Pool'd yCRV provides liquidity to the new CRV/yCRV pool on Curve, and lp-yCRV holders receive this LP fees and emissions.
-When you zap to this token, under the hood, you are entering an LP position in the yCRV/CRV pool and depositing the LP tokens into the lp-yCRV yVault.
+When you zap to this token, under the hood, you are entering an LP position in the yCRV/CRV pool and depositing the LP tokens into the lp-yCRV yYeeldBox.

-This is also a Yeeldx v2 vault with a strategy that deposits all CRV emissions generated back into the pool to grow the position.
+This is also a Yeeldx v2 YeeldBox with a strategy that deposits all CRV emissions generated back into the pool to grow the position.
 Like st-yCRV this is designed to be a set and forget token that auto harvests and auto compound rewards.

 Yeeldx will mark 1 veCRV worth of voting power for every 1 yCRV in this position to vote in favor of yCRV Curve gauge - increasing CRV emissions to users.